 One of the biggest challenges associated with moving high-stakes assessments that require proctoring to virtual environments is verifying that the right test takers are completing the right exams.
-Biometrics have become a useful tool for organizations that need to enforce integrity online and at scale.
-They’re often facilitated through learning platforms and used in conjunction with automated digital proctoring solutions.
+Biometrics have become a useful tool for organizations that need to maintain academic integrity online and at scale.
+They’re often facilitated through learning platforms and used in conjunction with proctoring solutions.

 Understanding How the Process Works